Singapore Compliance Calendar 2026: Every Filing Deadline SMEs Must Know

 NRIC Authentication Phase-Out (December 2026)

-The PDPC has mandated that all private organisations must cease using NRIC numbers for verification and authentication by 31 December 2026.
-Businesses must implement alternative identification methods.
-See our NRIC collection rules guide for practical steps.
+All private organisations must stop using NRIC numbers for verification and authentication by 31 December 2026.
+If your business still uses NRIC as a customer identifier, you need to implement alternatives now.
+See our NRIC collection rules guide.

 ACRA Enforcement Tightening